Does your website say “Not Secure” in the address bar?

-- Decide the Budget
+- Decide What Fits Your Business and Budget

 Various SSL Certificate Providers have different packages for the certificates.
 Establishing a budget can help you in choosing a provider without the cost going through the roof!
 At the same time, don’t settle for anything that’s subpar just because you don’t want to overstep your budget.
 The certificate you choose can have an impact on your website in the long run.

 Apart from procuring the certificates, you must also ensure that they all stay up-to-date.
 Keep an eye on their expirations.
-Buying and maintaining SSL certificates is a continuous and important process that will helps to create trust with your customers.
+Buying and maintaining SSL certificates is a continuous and important process that will help to create trust with your customers.